 Phillip founded HPT Compliance Solutions to bridge the gap between raw billing data and federal regulatory transparency mandates.
 He recognized that while CMS requirements were growing in complexity, the technical tools available to most hospitals remained stagnant — leaving compliance teams exposed precisely when they were already stretched thin from the ICD-11 transition.

 Based in North Bend, Washington, he serves facilities nationwide with a singular focus on risk mitigation and penalty avoidance.
-His approach combines veteran operational insight with automated, proprietary data transformation protocols — what he calls the "Last Mile" of compliance.

 Reply with your facility name, NPI, and licensed bed count and we will confirm your engagement within the hour.
 Time-sensitive inquiries are prioritized.